 How is this angiography for the eyes performed?

 This angiogram for the eyes takes about 20 to 30 minutes.

 - The pupils are dilated.

-- Anesthetist inserts a vienflow (IV Line)in one vein of the patients forearm and secures it
+- An anaesthetist inserts a vein flow (IV Line)in one vein of the patient's forearm and secures it.

-- Your ophthalmologist prepares the fundus camera and makes sure all patient details are entered in the sytem
+- Your ophthalmologist prepares the fundus camera and enters all patient details into the system.

 - A black and white fundus photograph or photo of the retina and optic nerve is taken.

 - A colour photograph of the retina and optic nerve is also taken